mcjauregui72/CNN_MedImageClassification/README.md

 ## Project Overview

 Data consisted of CT scan images revealing the presence of one of three chest carcinomas or the presence of healthy cells.
-We tasked four models with classifying each image as an one of the following four outcomes: adenocarcinoma, large cell carcinoma, squamous cell carcinoma, or healthy cells.
+We tasked four models with classifying each image as one of the following four outcomes: adenocarcinoma, large cell carcinoma, squamous cell carcinoma, or healthy cells.
 All images were divided into training (613 images), testing (315 images), and validation (72 images) sets containing the four classes of images.

 We trained two convolutional neural network (CNN) models to classify CT chest scan images, a pre-trained ResNet50-based model and a custom CNN.
 We next investigated the benefit of using the pre-trained model in conjunction with the custom CNN by employing model ensembling and transfer learning (chaining).

 CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, followed by fully connected layers to classify those features into predefined categories.
-This process enables CNNs to effectively handle and classify complex visual data.
+This process enables CNNs to handle and classify complex visual data.

-In this project, we used the ResNet50 CNN, trained to classifiy 14 million images in the ImageNet dataset into 1,000 different categories, as the base of our pre-trained model.
-This entailed modifying the ResNet50 to mke it compatible for both ensembling and chaining with the custom CNN.
+In this project, we used the ResNet50 CNN, trained to classify 14 million images in the ImageNet dataset into 1,000 different categories, as the base of our pre-trained model.
+This entailed modifying the ResNet50 to make it compatible for both ensembling and chaining with the custom CNN.

-Because we were working with four distinct image lables classes (adenocarcinoma, large cell carcinoma, squamous cell carcinoma, and healthy cells), we chose the sparse categorical crossentropy loss function.
-We anticipated lables as integers because we used the tf.keras.preprocessing.image_dataset_from_directory' function from TensorFlow’s Keras API to load image data from the train, test, and validate directories, which automatically labels images based on directory structure.
+Because we were working with four distinct image labels classes (adenocarcinoma, large cell carcinoma, squamous cell carcinoma, and healthy cells), we chose the sparse categorical crossentropy loss function.
+We anticipated labels as integers because we used the tf.keras.preprocessing.image_dataset_from_directory' function from TensorFlow’s Keras API to load image data from the train, test, and validate directories, which automatically labels images based on directory structure.
 We defined, compiled, and trained the individual CNN submodels (pre-trained and custom) on the image data before ensembling and chaining the submodels.
 We looked for a noticeable improvement in accuracy between the ensembled model and/or the chained model, over each of the two submodels.